Smarti-AI/smarti/docs/lang_chain.md

 ## Design Principles
 There is a lot to unpack when learning LangChain, but at a high level there are 5 main components:
 - Models: LangChain provides building blocks to interface with any language model.
+For example, wrappers make calls to different language models through common interfaces.
+Another example is the output parsers that help to extract information from the model output.
 - Prompts: a prompt refers to the input to the model.
 This input is often constructed from multiple components.
 LangChain provides several classes and functions to make constructing and working with prompts easy.
 - Chains: complex applications require chaining LLMs - either with each other or with other components.
+LangChain provides the Chain interface for such "chained" applications.
+We define a Chain very generically as a sequence of calls to components, which can include other chains.
 - Data Stores: many LLM applications require user-specific data that is not part of the model's training set.
-LangChain provides building blocks to load, transform, store, and query the data
+LangChain provides building blocks to load, transform, store, and query the data.
 - Agents: the Agent interface offers flexibility for applications needing a chain of calls to various tools based on user input.
 Agents can choose from a suite of tools, use multiple tools together, and decide on actions at each timestep (Action agents) or plan a sequence of actions upfront and execute them (Plan-and-execute agents).